markkelnar/hgv/README.md

 ### XHProf ###
 HGV includes an advanced PHP/HHVM profiling tool, [http://php.net/xhprof](http://php.net/xhprof) and a GUI for viewing results.
 You can view results for your HGV instance at [xhprof.hgv.dev](http://xhprof.hgv.dev).
 See the [dashboard](http://hgv.dev/) for details about how easy it is to turn on profiling by adding one parameter to your page request in the browser.

-### XHProf ###
-HGV includes an advanced PHP/HHVM profiling tool, [http://php.net/xhprof](http://php.net/xhprof) and a GUI for viewing results.
-You can view results for your HGV instance at [xhprof.hgv.dev](http://xhprof.hgv.dev).
-See the [dashboard](http://hgv.dev/) for details about how easy it is to turn on profiling by adding one parameter to your page request in the browser.

 ### Database ###
 phpMyAdmin is available at [admin.hgv.dev/phpmyadmin/](http://admin.hgv.dev/phpmyadmin/).
 The username is `root` and the password is blank.